The competencies achieved in the economics major are the ability to:

 - conceive, plan and execute an independent quantitative research project.

-In addition to the requirement of statistics, students majoring in economics are required to take a minimum of eight economics courses and Calculus I. All students will take Principles of Microeconomics, Principles of Macroeconomics, Intermediate Microeconomic Theory, and Intermediate Macroeconomics.
+In addition to the requirement of statistics, students majoring in economics are required to take a minimum of eight economics courses and Calculus I. All students will take Principles of Microeconomics (or Introductory Microeconomics of the Environment), Principles of Macroeconomics, Intermediate Microeconomic Theory, and Intermediate Macroeconomics.
 In addition, students choose four economics electives from a list of approved courses at the 300 level or above.
 Students must maintain a C average in upper level courses to successfully complete the major.

 Students can start their economics major in their Freshman year.
 This is the appropriate time to take calculus.
-In addition, students can start the economics major proper with Principles of Microeconomics or Principles of Macroeconomics.
+In addition, students can start the economics major proper with Principles of Microeconomics (or Introductory Microeconomics of the Environment), or Principles of Macroeconomics.
 The next appropriate courses are Statistical Methods, Intermediate Microeconomic Theory, and Intermediate Macroeconomics.
 Beyond this students can branch out to choose electives.
-Economics electives are available with a prerequisite of either of the appropriate Principles courses and/or Statistical Methods.
+Economics electives are available with a prerequisite of either of the appropriate entry-level Microeconomic or Macroeconomic courses and/or Statistical Methods.

-Requirements for a minor in economics include EC 281S Principles of Microeconomics, EC 282S Principles of Macroeconomics, and three upper level economics electives.
+Requirements for a minor in economics include EC 281S Principles of Microeconomics (or Introductory Microeconomics of the Environment), EC 282S Principles of Macroeconomics, and three upper level economics electives.
 One of the electives should be from a group of core micro or macro courses including EC 381 Intermediate Microeconomic Theory, EC 382 Intermediate Macroeconomics, EC 386 Money, Banking, & Financial Institutions, and EC 384 Managerial Economics.